Malalai Joya: Political appointments and speaking engagements

-Malalai was in Sydney, on 8 March 2007, as a guest of UNIFEM, speaking about women's rights in Afghanistan in honor of International Women's Day.
+Joya visited Sydney, New South Wales, Australia, on 8 March 2007, as a guest of the United Nations Development Fund for Women (UNIFEM), and spoke about women's rights in Afghanistan in honor of International Women's Day.

-Malalai returned to Canada in November 2007 and addressed 400 people at the Steelworkers Hall on Cecil Street in Toronto.
+Joya returned to Canada in November 2007 and addressed 400 people at the Steelworkers Hall in Toronto.
 She then addressed a small group of union activists and activists at the Ontario Federation of Labour.

-In November 2008 Malalai visited the Norway Social Forum, and spoke before the 1900 participants.
-She also participated in a debate with the Norwegian Foreign Minister, and asked Norway to pull its troops out of Afghanistan.
+In November 2008, Joya visited the Norway Social Forum, and spoke before the 1900 participants.
+She also participated in a debate with then Norwegian Foreign Minister, Jonas Gahr Støre, and asked Norway to pull its troops out of Afghanistan.

-In December 2008, Malalai Joya was invited by Amnesty International India to New Delhi for the International Week of Justice Festival, 5–10 December 2008, commemorating the 60th anniversary of the Universal Declaration of Human Rights.
-Joya participated in two public forums for the festival at Jamia Millia Islamia and Alliance Francaise on the issues related to post-war Afghanistan, female empowerment and torture.
+In December 2008, Joya was invited by Amnesty International India to New Delhi for the International Week of Justice Festival, 5–10 December 2008, commemorating the 60th anniversary of the Universal Declaration of Human Rights (UDHR).
+Joya participated in two public forums for the festival at Jamia Millia Islamia university and at Alliance Francaise on the issues related to post-war Afghanistan, female empowerment and torture.

-Spain's popular 20 Minutos newspaper in its list of "The world's most beautiful female politicians", puts Malalai Joya in the 54th place, getting 1053 votes from its readers for her.

-In October–November 2009 Joya was on book tour to the US and Canada and addressed many anti-war rallies and gatherings.
+In October–November 2009 Joya undertook a book tour to the United States and Canada and addressed anti-war rallies and gatherings.
 She called for withdrawal of all troops from Afghanistan.

-When Obama was awarded the 2009 Nobel Peace Prize, Noam Chomsky wrote in an article syndicated by The New York Times: "The Nobel Peace Prize committee might well have made truly worthy choices, prominent among them the remarkable Afghan activist Malalai Joya."
+When then President of the United States, Barack Obama, was awarded the 2009 Nobel Peace Prize, Noam Chomsky wrote in an article syndicated by The New York Times: "The Nobel Peace Prize committee might well have made truly worthy choices, prominent among them the remarkable Afghan activist Malalai Joya."

-On 24 November 2009, New Statesman (UK) ranked Malalai Joya in the sixth place on its list of "The 50 people who matter today... for good and ill", calling her "Afghanistan's answer to Aung San Suu Kyi."
+On 24 November 2009, British political and cultural magazine New Statesman ranked Joya in the sixth place on its list of "The 50 people who matter today... for good and ill", calling her "Afghanistan's answer to Aung San Suu Kyi."

-Because she is "unemployed" and "lives underground", the United States denied Joya a travel visa in March 2011 which sparked a public campaign by her supporters to pressure the US government.
-She was scheduled to speak at several different places in the United States, including Pace University in Manhattan and St. Mary's College of Maryland.
+Because she was "unemployed" and "lives underground", the United States denied Joya a travel visa in March 2011, which sparked a public campaign by her supporters to pressure the US government.
+She was scheduled to speak at several different places in the United States, including Pace University in Manhattan, New York City, and St. Mary's College of Maryland.
 Joya stated that "[the Afghan government] has probably requested the U.S. to not let me enter ... because I am exposing the wrong policies of the U.S. and its puppet regime at the international level."
-However, the U.S. State Department later explained that a visa has been issued to Joya.

-Joya started her US speaking tour on 25 March 2011 from Boston where, along with Professor Noam Chomsky, she gave a presentation on the Afghan war to 1200 people at Harvard's Memorial Church.
+However, the United States Department of State later explained that a visa has been issued to Joya.
+Joya started her US speaking tour on 25 March 2011 from Boston, Massachusetts, where, along with Professor Noam Chomsky, she gave a presentation on the Afghan war to 1200 people at Memorial Church of Harvard University.
+Joya said that: "We want the end of this brutal war, this occupation, as soon as possible.
+During these ten years, tens of thousands of civilians have been killed, most of them innocent women, children and men."